 Broker and Compliance Officer of Broker-Dealer Firm Personally Fined by SEC for Customer Privacy Violations

 On April 7, 2011, the SEC announced that it had imposed fines of $20,000 each against the former president of a broker-dealer and a former broker for their actions in transferring customer information to a new firm as the defunct firm wound down.
-The SEC also fined the brokerage firm’s former chief compliance officer $15,000 for compliance failures and security breaches that took place at the defunct firm, some dating back to 2005.
-Click here to read our client alert about the SEC's recent action.
+The SEC also fined the brokerage firm's former chief compliance officer $15,000 for compliance failures and security breaches that took place at the defunct firm, some dating back to 2005.
+Visit our blog to learn more. … Continue Reading

 New HIPAA Cop: First AG Settlement for HIPAA Violations